Last reviewed on 23rd March 2022

-Larger deposits are always preferred by lenders.
+Large deposits are always preferred by lenders.
 This is because the risk in lending a mortgage with a large deposit is a lot less in comparison to a mortgage with a small deposit.
 If anything went wrong, then lenders have less to recoup in addition to the property which should cover the loan.

 Lenders will use LTV (Loan to Value) as part of their mortgage assessment.
-Those with higher deposits are usually offered higher mortgage amounts, along with preferential rates.
+Those with higher deposits are typically offered higher mortgage amounts, along with preferential rates.
 For instance, the same lender may offer you £350,000 at 90% LTV or £600,000 at 75% LTV.
 The mortgage at 75% LTV is also likely to have a better rate.

 Affordability is based on your income as well as any outstanding loans and expenditures.
-Lenders need to have the comfort of knowing that you’re financially capable of taking on a large commitment.
+Lenders need to have the comfort of knowing that you’re financially capable of taking on a substantial commitment.

-For regular mortgage amounts, lenders will usually lend up to 4-5x your annual gross salary.
-If you’re self-employed, then assessments are typically made on 4-5x your net profit and dividends for directors.
+For regular mortgage amounts, lenders will usually lend up to four or five times your annual gross salary.
+If you’re self-employed, then assessments are typically made on four or five times your net profit and dividends for directors.

 Using a large mortgage for a development

-Read more: What is development finance?
+Learn more: What is development finance?